 In the present case it seems that in Stage III of Singer10 ulnar artery came from brachial artery as usual.
 Superficial brachial artery continued as radial artery and anastomosis between superficial brachial artery and brachial artery developed normally.
+(See Fig 2-A)

-(Fig. 1A) However brachial artery between origin of superficial brachial artery and ulnar artery ('a' in Fig. 1-B) retrogressed and severed its communication with common interosseous artery.
+However brachial artery between origin of superficial brachial artery and ulnar artery ('a' in Fig 2-B) retrogressed and severed its communication with common interosseous artery.
 The superficial brachial artery failed to retrogress and continued to supply radial artery.
-The anastomosis between superficial brachial artery and brachial artery ('b' in Fig.1-B) which usually forms proximal part of radial artery now formed proximal part of ulnar artery, thus giving appearance that ulnar artery and radial artery and common interosseous artery ('c' in Fig.1-B) came as a branch of ulnar artery.
+The anastomosis between superficial brachial artery and brachial artery ('b' in Fig 2-B) which usually forms proximal part of radial artery now formed proximal part of ulnar artery, thus giving appearance that ulnar artery and radial artery are terminal branches of superficial brachial artery and common interosseous artery ('c' in Fig 2-B) came as a branch of ulnar artery.